 3. Use a radiator brush

-To reach the remaining bits of dirt use a radiator cleaning brush.
+To reach the remaining bits of dust and dirt, after vacuuming the majority out, use a radiator cleaning brush.
 If you don’t have one you can easily make your own.

 ‘Take a stick or piece of wood and wrap a microfibre cloth or fluffy duster around it and secure with tape,’ suggests Andrew.
 ‘To get fid of the smaller pieces that get caught on the radiator fixings, using a hairdryer on a cold setting is an effective way to blow these out down onto the towel.’

 However, remember to put down a towel under the radiator before embarking on this stage to protect your flooring.

 4. Wipe down with soap and water